Wyko/essential_deathworlders/content/books/good-training/8-fetch.md

 "Perceptive, as always.
 Our communication channel has certain limitations we shall not get into.
 Informing him in time will prove difficult."
 He saw no need to elaborate.

 Several questions at once from around the table: "Then why trust us?"
 "And why SOR instead of Navy?"
-"If you only need transport…"
+"If you only need transport..."

 "Calm down, lads.
 Let Regaari speak.
 But so far this sounds like summat your Brothers can handle.
 What’s the catch?
 Why do you need SOR and not just the Navy?
 And how sensitive is this source of yours that you cannot afford to burn him?
-Not to be crass…"
+Not to be crass..."

 And now Regaari felt as if they were reading his mind.
 "How do you *do* that?!
 I mean—" He paused, collected himself, and continued.
 "Right, apologies.
 There are two parts.
-The first is that he…" Regaari head-ducked uncomfortably, "There are some unusual things about this agent we would have rather kept confidential but the timeline doesn’t allow it.
+The first is that he..."
+Regaari head-ducked uncomfortably, "There are some unusual things about this agent we would have rather kept confidential but the timeline doesn’t allow it.
 I must ask your men hold this with the strictest secrecy, Major."

 Major Powell glanced at Admiral Knight’s XO, who had up to now been uninvolved.
 He pondered for a bit, and then nodded.